EyasuTeshome/shifttracker/job-search/final-sweep-module-7.md

 Template to copy: [Final sweep submission](https://docs.google.com/document/d/1BbNMkB9b6hMgiF0x30y55vTAilsL58Tc1xLSboTR68o/edit#)

 Now go to your Student Dashboard and **submit your Google Doc with the links to all your application materials**.
 Once you are assigned a career coach, they will give you feedback on your job searching materials, so you can make updates.

+You will submit the Final Sweep only once, because next week you will start polishing each one of them in depth during a whole week.
+It's important that you implement any changes suggested by your coach as soon as possible, since eliminating any error or non-working link can increase your chances of being invited to interviews.

 ------